 - City offices remain open by phone at (805) 925-0951.

-The Utilities Department's public counters remain closed at the Santa Maria Regional Landfill (2065 East Main Street) and at the Wastewater Treatment Plant (601 South Black Road).
+The Utilities Department's public counters are open at the Santa Maria Regional Landfill (2065 East Main Street) and at the Wastewater Treatment Plant (601 South Black Road).
 Customers are encouraged to conduct their City business by phone at (805) 925-0951 extension 7270 or by email to email@example.com for a response as soon as possible.

 The Santa Maria Regional Landfill remains open to the public at this time.
 The hours are 7:00 a.m. to 4:00 p.m. daily.
 On the weekends, landfill inquiries may be directed to (805) 925-0951 extension 7253.